Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Local interpretation of an experimental jet flow

 \subsection{Local cluster-based modeling}

-The analysis of the dynamics in each of the spatial domains is done through cluster-based modeling.
+The analysis of the dynamics in each of the spatial domains is done through cluster-based modelling.
 Figure~\ref{fig:Jet_overall} shows an exploded view of the jet flow into the six subdomains.

+Note that the flow exhibits asymmetry due to boundary effects in the water tank, since the experimental jet is not fully canonical and is affected by recirculation and pressure-gradient imbalances, leading to a deflected jet in the vertical direction.
+The clustering method is able to capture this asymmetry at the level of the clustering, resulting in a partition that reflects the global imbalance of the flow.

 Then, for each subdomain, the cluster-based models are extracted, with the corresponding number of temporal clusters selected according to the two-line fit criteria.
-For each of these cases, the snapshots are reconstructed by interpolating between the subsequence centroids.
+For each of these cases, the snapshots are reconstructed by interpolating between the cluster centroids.
 The autocorrelation between the reconstructed snapshots and the original ones is used to assess whether the local models are representative of the dynamics.
-Results show that only Subdomains $5$ and $6$ present similar periods (first zero crossing point), thus the analysis and discussion of the results are only assessed for these two subdomains.
-All periods are summarized in Table~\ref{Tab:Jet_Periods}.
+Results show that only subdomains $\mathcal{D}_1$ and $\mathcal{D}_2$ present similar periods (first zero crossing point), thus the analysis and discussion of the results are only assessed for these two subdomains.
+All periods are summarised in table~\ref{Tab:Jet_Periods}.

-In the other subdomains, high turbulent mixing with three-dimensional effects is observed due to chaotic behavior and turbulent dynamics, rendering the modeling of the dynamics impractical.
+In the other subdomains, high turbulent mixing with three-dimensional effects is observed due to chaotic behaviour and turbulent dynamics, rendering dynamic modelling impractical.